achorg/DH2024-reviewer-matching/README.md

 ### Rationale of the algorithm:

-- Is meant to be a starting point and reference for the program committee, not an automated process.
+- This algorithm is meant to be a starting point and reference for the program committee, not an automated process.
 - By Googling a scholar and including their publications, we get a better representation of their expertise than keywords alone.
-Nonetheless, the reviewer's declared keywords are still essential to the matching process, given that they can provide a 1:1 match with a paper's keywords.
+Nonetheless, the reviewer's declared keywords are still key to the matching process, given that they can provide a 1:1 match with a paper's keywords.
 - The algorithm does not try to find potential conflicts of interest.
 "Conflicts of interest include collaborators, projects on which you have worked, colleagues at your institution, or a situation in which your evaluation (positive or negative) would be professionally advantageous to you" ([src](https://ach2023.ach.org/en/reviewer-guidelines/)).
 Conflict of interest identification can be done using ConfTool with a reviewer's name, email address, and institutional affiliation [(see)](https://www.conftool.net/ctforum/index.php/topic,117.0.html).
 As Jennifer Guiliano and Laura Estil note, "Given how common large, multi-institutional projects are, as well as collaborative work more generally in the digital humanities, the current automated conflict of interest process [in ConfTool] is insufficient."
 When a review is assigned, it is important to give the potential reviewer [the option to decline, given a potential conflict](https://www.conftool.net/ctforum/index.php/topic,229.0.html).